flashbots/mev-boost/CONTRIBUTING.md

 Note that you'll need to set the correct genesis fork version (either manually with `-genesis-fork-version` or a helper flag `-mainnet`/`-goerli`/`-sepolia`).

-If the test or target application crashes with an "illegal instruction" exception, run/rebuild with CGO_CFLAGS environment variable set to `-O -D__BLST_PORTABLE__`.
-This error also happens if you are on an ARM-based system, including the Apple M1/M2 chip.

 ## Test

 ```bash